 Phytocompounds (constituents of various herbal medicines)

-In a study (11), 221 phytocompounds were evaluated for activity against anti-severe acute respiratory syndrome associated Coronavirus (SARS-CoV).
+In a study (11), 221 phytocompounds were evaluated for activity against severe acute respiratory syndrome associated Coronavirus (SARS-CoV).
 Twenty tested phytocompounds exhibited significant levels of anti-SARS-CoV activit and these unique features of test compounds have not been previously reported.
 The following constituents inhibited Coronavirus replication.
 These included values of the four abietane-type diterpenes (contained in herbs Silybum marianum and Salvia miltiorrhiza), one triterpene (Zizyphus Spina) one lignan (Schisandra chinensis).
 Most of the compounds exhibited marked inhibitory effects on SARS-CoV replication.
-Other compounds with Anti-SARS-Coronavirus activity were curcumin(Turmeric root), betulonic acid (Rosmary, Prunella vulgaris, Ziziphus mauritiana)
+Other compounds with Anti-SARS-Coronavirus activity were curcumin(Turmeric root), betulonic acid (Rosemary, Prunella vulgaris, Ziziphus mauritiana)

 1) Schapowal A. Efficacy and safety of Echinaforce® in respiratory tract infections.
 Wien Med Wochenschr.
 2013;163(3-4):102-105.

 2) Jawad M, Schoop R, Suter A, Klein P, Eccles R. Safety and efficacy profile of Echinacea purpurea to prevent common cold episodes: a randomized, double-blind, placebo-controlled trial.
 Evid Based Complement Alternat Med.
 September 16, 2012;2012:841315. doi: 10.1155/2012/841315

 3) Shah SA, Sander S, White CM, Rinaldi M, Coleman CI.
 Evaluation of echinacea for the prevention and treatment of the common cold: a meta-analysis Lancet Infect Dis.
 July 2007;7(7):473-480.